 The on-demand economy in general, and more specifically the e-commerce market, is currently enjoying a boom.
 Europe and North America are experiencing annual growth rates of 12%-14% [2].
 This growth obviously greatly influences urban freight transport and logistical operations, posing a number of challenges to society.
 However, the real net effect of e-commerce in terms of vehicle distances driven is difficult to estimate, because although the delivery of goods generates new distribution trips, it also reduces private traffic for shopping purposes.
-However, other things being equal, having to transport goods to consumers' private households instead of to traditional retail shops or shopping malls will increase the number of freight movements in the city [2].
+However, other things being equal, having to transport goods to consumers' private households instead of to traditional retail shops or shopping malls will increase the number of freight movements in inevitably lead to lower vehicle fill rates, thereby increasing freight movements [2].